Diagnosing concussion with image tests

 Although techniques such as magnetic resonance imaging (MRI) are usually unable to detect structural changes in the brain following a concussion, specific specialised MRI scans can.
 MRI uses a strong magnetic field and radio waves to build up a picture of the brain.
 One imaging technique that can currently detect structural changes in the concussed brain is diffusion imaging, which looks at patterns of water movement through brain tissues.

 These disruptions to the white matter are microscopic breaks that, Professor Reutens explains, may affect connectivity and impair brain function.
 Instead of neurons firing together in coordinated networks, they are out of sync.
-It’s like, he says, a bunch of loudspeakers playing the same thing but slightly out of time with each other, giving the sound a fuzzy quality.

 Concussion detected using MR spectroscopy